eth-educators/ethstaker-guides/monitoring.md

 * You can change everything in your dashboards.
 Panels can be moved, added, removed or changed to show what you prefer or to show it differently.
 * Information is shown for a specific period.
 In the Node Export dashboard, you will notice a *Last 24 hours* period is selected in a dropdown list in the top right corner.
 That is your current viewing period which can be changed to your preferences.
-* Information is automatically refreshed.
-In the Node Export dashboard, you will notice a *1m* delay is selected in a dropdown list in the top right corner.
-This is your current refreshing delay which can be changed to your preferences.
+* Information can automatically be refreshed.
+In the Node Export dashboard, you will notice a double circular arrows icon (🔄) with a dropdown button (˅) in the top right part of the page.
+Using that dropdown button, you can select an automatic refresh delay like *1m* for 1 minute.

 You can customize your experience in a lot of different ways.
 Check out [the Grafana documentation](https://grafana.com/docs/) to learn more about this.